Potassium chlorate: Agriculture

+Illicit use

 Militant groups in Afghanistan also use potassium chlorate extensively as a key component in the production of improvised explosive devices (IEDs).
 When significant effort was made to reduce the availability of ammonium nitrate fertilizer in Afghanistan, IED makers started using potassium chlorate as a cheap and effective alternative.
 In 2013, 60% of IEDs in Afghanistan used potassium chlorate, making it the most common ingredient used in IEDs.

 Potassium chlorate was also the main ingredient in the car bomb used in the 2002 Bali bombings that killed 202 people.